First Trimester of Pregnancy Week by Week

 After the six week checkup following the birth of your baby, the doctor will generally give you the okay to resume your exercise program.
 Most women really need about 6 weeks or so to recover and since you probably won’t be getting much sleep, you should take the 6 weeks to rest and recuperate.
 One of the best pieces of advice for a brand-new mom is “if the baby is sleeping you should sleep too!!” (even if it’s 10:00 am!).

 What Should I Be Doing?

-- A prenatal visit includes calculating due date, examining medical history of a patient and checking on embryo and expectant mother.
-Certain precautions are necessary during the first trimester as an embryo has not properly embedded inside a uterus and there is always a risk to pregnancy.
+- A prenatal visit includes calculating due date, examining medical history of a patient and checking on embryo and the expectant mother.
+Certain precautions are necessary during the first trimester as an embryo has not properly embedded inside a uterus and there is always a risk to the pregnancy.